 - A sport of 'Golden Tiara' with wider gold margins

-- Medium-sized variety that great for edging beds or borders
+- Medium-sized variety that is great for edging beds or borders

 - Sun tolerant

-Bright chartreuse foliage with dark green centers look outstanding in the garden.
-The foliage is broadly ovate, smooth, slighty wavy, and of good substance.
+Bright chartreuse foliage with dark green centers looks outstanding in the garden.
+The foliage is broadly ovate, smooth, slightly wavy, and of good substance.
 Brilliant purple striped flowers are on tall stems just above the plant and are attractive to hummingbirds.
 A great plant that looks amazing in containers, as well as in borders.